 Proponents are encouraged to directly simulate the C2 configuration if they find it useful for their specific proposal.

 Test Sequences

 The multiview test sequences with associated depth data, and corresponding input and output views, to be used for experiments are specified in the table below.
+The test sequences are available, as given in section 8.